davewatters/sectech-ci-pp5/README.md

 ## - Purpose -
 [This app was created as the fifth Portfolio Project (PP5) for the Code Institute's Full Stack Web Development course.
 The app is to showcase skills to design an eCommerce web application using an MVC framework and related contemporary technologies.
 As a requirement the app is deployed to Heroku and payments are processed by Stripe.]

 A mock site for an IT Services company plannning to streamline their recurring revenue from Software-as-a-Service (SaaS) products using an online eCommerce site.
-The company plans to take payment up front for certain services - particularly SaaS cyber security products which are sold as a recurring anuual licence.
+The company plans to take payment up front for certain services - particularly SaaS cyber security products which are sold as a recurring annual licence.
 Monthly Managed IT Service contracts, daily Consultancy Services and even Remote Technical Support by the hour, and all can be bought in advance.
 This should streamline the business, reduce time spent each month on the invoice/payment collection cylce and bolster the company's cash flow.
 The company's customers receive the benefit of easy access to a suite of industlry leading cyber security products which are essential to the smooth running of their business systems.
 The products are bundled as a managed service at a fixed monthly cost.
 They can buy addtional support or consultancy on an as needed basis - only paying for what they use.

 ## - User Experience Design -